 Connect with others in our free support groups led by oncology social workers.

-- Lung Cancer Patient Support Group (Long Island)
+- Living With Cancer: Lung Cancer Patient Support Group (New York and New Jersey, Video)

 Listen in by telephone or online as leading experts in oncology provide up-to-date information about cancer-related issues in one-hour workshops.
 Podcasts are also available.

 - Non-Small Cell Lung Cancer: What’s New, Nov 14, 2023

 - Current Perspectives on Cancer Survivorship, Nov 28, 2023

 - Highlights from the 2023 American Society of Clinical Oncology (ASCO) Annual Meeting – “Partnering With Patients: The Cornerstone of Cancer Care and Research”, Aug 22, 2023